 Criteria Commentary Other substantive exploration data The Company has received geophysical data from Vale that is being processed by an independent consultant Southern Geoscience.
 Refer to ASX Announcements for geophysical information.
 Further work Electro-magnetic (EM) geophysical surveys (DHEM and FLEM) are ongoing.
-In-fill and extensional diamond drilling within the known deposits to test the continuity of high-grade zones is ongoing.
+In-fill and extensional drilling within the known deposits to test the continuity of high-grade zones is ongoing.
 Resource samples are continuously being sent in batches of 150-300 samples and will be reported once the batches are completed.
-RC drilling of key greenfield targets Metallurgical testwork is ongoing.
-Geotechnical and hydrological studies for the proposed tailings facility and waste deposits is being commissioned.
+Metallurgical testwork is ongoing.
+Geotechnical and hydrological studies for the proposed tailings facility and waste deposits have started.